-For the first time in its history, each of the FIU campuses boast both an historic core of buildings from the early 1970's and new "signature" buildings.
-These architecturally significant components of the physical fabric of the FIU campuses should receive equal attention for maintenance and special review for any modifications including repainting, window and door replacements and infrastructure changes.
+Each of the Florida International University campuses boast both a core of buildings from the early 1970's and new "signature" buildings.
+Both of these architectural components of the FIU physical fabric should receive equal attention for maintenance and special review for any modifications including repainting, window and door replacements and infrastructure changes.

-Florida International University presently is working toward the integrated Facility Maintenance Program.
-At present, priorities are assigned to address facility deficiencies based on explicit criteria and standards, with implementation limited by funding availability.
-The Goals, Objectives and Policies below are aimed at documenting present procedures, while mandating an expansion of the facility maintenance program with an emphasis on long term scheduling of routine, preventive and deferred maintenance.
+FIU utilizes the integrated Facility Maintenance Program.
+Priorities are assigned to address facility deficiencies based on explicit criteria and standards, with implementation limited by funding availability.
+The Goals, Objectives and Policies below document present procedures, while advocating for an expansion of the facility maintenance program.
+To meet needs for up-to-date learning, research and student life spaces, emphasis should continue to be placed both on long term scheduling of routine, preventive and deferred maintenance as well as strategic renovations and repurposing.

-- GOAL 1: Provide for the timely and cost effective maintenance of campus facilities and plan future facilities having high levels of efficiency and limited maintenance requirements. - Objective 1.1 Building Element Performances: Utilize building materials, finishes and systems which are durable, reliable and which require limited maintenance in accordance with Association of Physical Plant Administrators Guidelines. - Policy 1.1.1 On future facilities apply the following guidelines for exterior building elements.
+GOAL 1: Provide for the timely and cost effective maintenance of campus facilities and plan future facilities to have high levels of efficiency and limited maintenance requirements.

+Objective 1.1 Optimize Building Performance:

+Utilize building materials, finishes and systems which are durable, reliable and which require limited maintenance in accordance with Association of Physical Plant Administrators Guidelines.

+Policy 1.1.1 Apply the following guidelines for exterior building materials.

+GROUND LEVEL

--Ground Level - Utilize durable, weather-resistant, climate-appropriate materials including unpainted concrete masonry, natural stone (keystone) and like materials which require only periodic pressure cleaning.
-Use of stucco, wood and other materials in active pedestrian areas which require high levels of maintenance, frequent painting or which are subject to deterioration is discouraged.
+Utilize durable, weather-resistant, climate-appropriate materials, including unpainted concrete, masonry and natural stone (keystone) accents, which require only periodic pressure cleaning.
+Discourage the use of stucco, wood and other materials which require high levels of maintenance, frequent painting or which are subject to deterioration.